nomic-ai/gpt4all-ts/README.md

     // Initialize and download missing files
     await gpt4all.init(true);

-    // Open the conection with the model await gpt4all.open();
+    // Open the connection with the model await gpt4all.open();
     // Generate a response using a prompt const prompt = 'Tell me about how Open Access to AI is going to help humanity.';